rfinnie/hlulsl/steamlink-readme.txt

 Restart Steam, and "Half-Life: Uplink" should appear as a "Third party mod".

-- NOTES -
-It appears the "Servers" options cannot be removed from the main menu.
-"Create Server" will crash the game.

-Other than that, SteamLink should be as true to the original as possible.
-Enjoy!

 - THANKS -
 Valve Software, of course, for Half-Life, Half-Life: Uplink and Steam.